 But that’s just part of the story….

 Although Sanders opened a roadside restaurant, his business was essentially crucified when a much bigger road was constructed nearby.
-In other words, traffic no longer passed the restaurant and the restaurant was left with hardly any customers.
+Essentially, traffic no longer passed the restaurant and the restaurant was left with hardly any customers.
 For this reason, Colonel Sanders embarked on an immense road trip and tried to sell his special recipe to thousands of restaurants.
 Once again, there was no interest in his recipe and he was left mourning the potential death of his beloved creation.

 It was at the age of 75 when Sanders finally sold his recipe for $15 million.
 KFC is now one of the largest fast-food restaurants in the world.
 In fact, KFC is currently the 3rd largest restaurant in the world, only eclipsed by Starbucks (#1) and McDonald’s (#2).